Looking for a Home with Southern Charm and Casual Living? Look no Further

 While a number of the homes were ruined during the Civil War and by hurricanes like Katrina, many of them have been restored.
-Among the most famous Plantation Homes on the the Gulf Coast are Oak Alley Plantation in Vacherie, Louisiana; Nottoway Plantation, outside of Baton Rouge, Louisiana; Longwood Estate, Stanton Hall, and Rosalie Mansion in Natchez, Mississippi; the Goodman-LeGrand House in Tyler, Texas; and The Grove Plantation in Tallahassee, Florida.
+Among the most famous Plantation Homes on the Gulf Coast are Oak Alley Plantation in Vacherie, Louisiana; Nottoway Plantation, outside of Baton Rouge, Louisiana; Longwood Estate, Stanton Hall, and Rosalie Mansion in Natchez, Mississippi; the Goodman-LeGrand House in Tyler, Texas; and The Grove Plantation in Tallahassee, Florida.

-This majestic 3-story, 5-bedroom.
-5.5-bath Southern Plantation style home with more than 7,000 sq. ft. of space is the perfect illustration of the architectural style.
-Symmetry and balance with the boxed columns, hip roof with dormers, wraparound porch.
+This majestic 3-story, 5-bedroom, 5.5-bath Southern Plantation style home with more than 7,000 sq. ft. of space is the perfect illustration of the architectural style.
+Symmetry and balance with the boxed columns, hip roof with dormers, and wraparound porch.
 Inside the open floor design is a center-hall foyer flanked by the living room and dining room, a study, and a Great Room.
 Private living spaces are located on the second floor, including a master suite with its own fireplace and his and her closets.
 The observatory, along with a hobby room and a full bath, is on the third floor (Plan #153-1187).

 5. Arts & Crafts

 The movement began in England in the late 19th century as a protest against the elaborate Victorian design.
-In contrast, the Arts and Crafts style promoted simplicity, good craftsmanship and the use of natural materials.
+In contrast, the Arts and Crafts style promoted simplicity, good craftsmanship, and the use of natural materials.
 The U.S. movement was led by Gustav Stickley, publisher of The Craftsman, an illustrated magazine that promoted the principles of Arts and Crafts architecture in America.

-Throughout the Gulf Coast region there are many small Craftsman cottages that have been adapted to local traditions and building types.
+Throughout the Gulf Coast region, there are many small Craftsman cottages that have been adapted to local traditions and building types.
 Here are some of the features of Gulf Coast Arts and Crafts homes:

 Broad, open porches